Why Financial Health and Resilience Matters

 Through our FHI studies and Index, here we measure many consumer and financial behaviours, such as the extent to which households plan ahead for upcoming expenses, save towards longer term goals, or manage debt.
 These behaviours span the spectrum of daily financial management, debt/ credit management; saving planning and investing, and protection.

 Financial resilience is about your ability to get through financial hardship, financial stressors or ‘shocks’ as a result of unplanned life events.

-Here we measure different aspects that impact households, including their confidence in ability to weather financial stressors and shocks as a result of unplanned life events; access to social capital in times of financial hardship, or available liquid savings buffers that can help people make ends meet if needed.
+Here we measure different aspects that impact households’ resilience or cause financial vulnerability, including access to social capital in times of financial hardship, or available liquid savings buffers.

 Financial wellness is about your emotional peace of mind in terms of your financial situation and current and future financial obligations.
 The opposite is financial stress.